DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 providing the communities with services that would be expensive for them to maintain at the conclusion of the project.
-The model we implemented thus involved using as few satellite dishes as possible, with point-to-multipoint point wireless transceiver links to other houses.
+The model we implemented thus involved using as few satellite dishes as possible, with point-to-multipoint wireless transceiver links to other houses.
 Each household that chose to have a computer and internet connection made that decision with the full knowledge that they would be actively participating in the study.